-Today we look at the concept of crop rotation – what is it, why do it and how does one go about doing it?
+Today on Stoep Harvest we look at the concept of crop rotation.
+What is it, why do it and how does one go about doing it?

 Having spoken to a number of hobby-gardeners over the past few years, there seems to be a general sense of mystery and fear or scepticism around rotating one’s plants in the vegetable garden.
 I hope to bring clarity and confidence through making this practice easy to understand and apply.